csquared/neuron/README.md

 <img src="http://www.amrita.edu/sites/default/files/neuron-black-and-white-hi.png" width="300px" />

+`neuron` is a UNIX process wrapper that runs a command in an ENV, all configured in etcd.

+The envs are stored in named directories and the processes in specific keys.

-a process wrapper that pulls ENV and a command from etcd, then watches etcd for changes and either restarts your process or exits gracefully
+Neuron watches etcd for changes and either restarts your process or exits gracefully when they occur.

-your process is the nucleus
+This allows ENV or command changes to propagate to your running processes without deploying new code.

+## usage

+Neuron works well with 12factor apps that expect their config to come from environment.
+In development or staging, `neuron -r` can be useful to quickly react to ENV or command changes.

+In production, allowing neuron to crash your processes assumes you have a process manager responsible for monitoring processes.

 ```
 > neuron